why art prizes?

 This experience helps to explain how I think about prizes and whether to enter them, or not.
 After all, how any person sees and judges a piece of art is subjective and, in the case of an open prize where all mediums are accepted, how is the judge to choose between an oil painting, a textile work, a ceramic work or a sculpture?

 Even so, I have learned a lot!
 I learned that I should probably get my work photographed professionally instead of sending in an old photo of an already framed piece, obscured by the reflection of the glass.
-Once I had to rewrite my artist statement from 100 words down to 100 characters, which taught me to closely reading the submission guidelines and practice brevity in my writing.
-Then there was the time I shipped a piece down to New South Wales for $300 by courier.
-I am definitely no expert but each time I do so I learn something new.
+Once I had to rewrite my artist statement from 100 words down to 100 characters, which taught me to closely read the submission guidelines and practice succinctness in my writing.
+Then there was the time I shipped a piece down to New South Wales for over $300 by courier.
+Each time I do so I learn something new.

 The knock on effects from entering and being selected for the Moreton Bay Art Prize, have been many but more importantly, it has fuelled my desire to keep going, to do more, to nurture my aspirations.

-Entering the prize required me to think more critically about how my work fits within a broader conversation making me more intentional in my making.
-For me the Art Prize hasn’t really been about being selected for a final or receiving an award, it’s been a meaningful part of my development as a late blooming artist, expanding both my perspective and my community.
+Entering the prize required me to think more critically my intentions and motivations, bringing more intention to my process.
+For me the Art Prize hasn’t really been about being selected for a final or receiving an award, it’s been a meaningful part of my development as a late blooming artist, meeting other artists, expanding my community.

-I could keep going but maybe that's for an in person conversation.
-However the reason I am writing about this is The Moreton Bay Art Prize exhibition is opens on the 24th May.
+I could keep going, however, to get to the point, the reason I am writing is The Moreton Bay Art Prize exhibition opens on the 24th May.
 I didn't enter this year but I know artists who made the finals and I'm excited to go visit!
+The prize attracts many talented artists and is well worth visiting.